voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 Oracle: Coming Soon

 ## <a name="step2"></a>Step 2: Install kubectl and create Voicegain service account on your Cluster
-The following assumes you have a linux system in which you would like to
+The following assumes you have installed kubectl onto a network connected linux system as outlined in our Cloud Specific Guides:

 <pre>
 kubectl -n kube-system create serviceaccount voicegain-manage